Dynamical systems approach to stellar modelling in $f(G, B)$ gravity: Conclusion

 \section{Conclusion}

 We have studied the pure quadratic form of \( f(G, B) \) gravity as the next level of complexity since the linear order is precisely Einstein.
 At the outset we examined the vacuum solutions associated with the theory by setting the energy-momentum tensor to vanish.
-It turned out that two solution trajectories were admissable with different geometric properties.
+It turned out that two solution trajectories with different geometric properties were admissible.
 One corresponds to a spacetime with flat spatial slices and the other to a curved, asymptotically flat spacetime with an irremovable curvature singularity.
 By rewriting the isotropy equation in a scale-invariant autonomous form, we were able to study the behaviour of solutions using phase diagrams.
-This was enabled through choosing a suitable gauge to split the master autonomous equation into two parts.
+This was enabled by choosing a suitable gauge to split the master autonomous equation into two parts.
 Instead of isolated equilibrium points, the system admits curves of equilibrium states, which reflect the underlying symmetry of the problem.
 Although the split of the master equation is not unique, we gain considerable knowledge about the solution curves and their stability properties.
 The phase portraits show that some of these curves are stable in the sense that nearby solutions are naturally drawn toward them.
 This suggests that the relationships between the metric functions are robust, making them good for exact and physically viable solutions.
 Overall, this approach gives a clear geometric picture of how the spacetime geometry behaves and guides the construction of exact solutions.
 A further deduction possible from the dynamical systems approach is the suggestion that the metric potentials admit an inverse fall off in terms of the radius.
-The physical implications of this will be pursued in further work.
+A natural and important extension of this work is the construction of complete stellar models by supplementing the geometric framework developed here with a realistic equation of state.
+For instance, imposing a linear barotropic relation $p = \gamma \rho$ on the field equations~(36)--(37) generates an additional differential constraint on the metric potentials, selecting a one-parameter subfamily of trajectories from the phase portrait.
+Matching such interior solutions to the exterior vacuum metrics~(47) or~(50) at a boundary surface $r = r_b$ where $p(r_b) = 0$, together with the standard junction conditions on the induced metric and extrinsic curvature, will yield self-consistent models that can then be compared with the observed mass--radius relation of neutron stars.
+These investigations are in progress.